nekomeowww/BridgeTokens/README.md

 ![shadowtokens_github](/src/assets/docs/2.png)

 There are also icons labeled 'Lock', 'Release', 'Burn', and 'Mint'.
 These will change depending on which asset you select.
 In this case, ELA will be locked on the Elastos chain and its shadow token (ELA on Ethereum) will be minted on the Ethereum chain at a 1:1 ratio, as governed by the mediator smart contracts.
-When tranferred back, the 'ELA on Ethereum' token will be burned and native ELA will be released to your address on the Elastos sidechain.
+When transferred back, the 'ELA on Ethereum' token will be burned and native ELA will be released to your address on the Elastos sidechain.
 This same principle applies to all asset transfers.

 ![shadowtokens_github](/src/assets/docs/3.png)